Gatsby SEO Component

 The node identifier value can be pretty much anything, but the standard practice is to use the domain name appended with

-component we generate address, person, organization, breadcrumb, and page (WebPage
+In the SchemaOrg component we generate address, person, organization, breadcrumb, and page (WebPage, Blog,

 and compose into a single JSON object.